| [ << Interpretation contexts ] | [Top][Contents][Index] | [ Explaining the Internals Reference >> ] |

 \alias Voice

-The context will print notes and instructive texts, so we need to add the engravers which provide this functionality, plus the engraver which groups notes, stems and rests which occur at the same musical moment into columns,
+The context will print notes and instructive texts, so we need to add the engravers that provide this functionality, plus the engraver that groups notes, stems, and rests occurring at the same musical moment into columns.

-The notes look like a slash, and have no stem,
+The notes should look like a slash without a stem.

 \type Engraver_group